Tuareg people: Nobility, vassals and clerics

 Traditionally, Tuareg society is hierarchical, with nobility and vassals.
 The linguist Karl-Gottfried Prasse (1995) indicates that the nobles constitute the highest caste.
-They are known in the Tuareg language as imúšaɣ (approximately pronounced 'imohar' with a French 'r' – also known as Imajaghan, "the proud and free").
+They are known in the Tuareg language as imušaɣ/imuhaɣ/imajăɣăn "the proud and free".

 The nobles originally had a monopoly on carrying arms and owning camels, and were the warriors of the Tuareg regions.
 They may have achieved their social status by subjugating other Tuareg castes, keeping arms to defend their properties and vassals.
 They have collected tribute from their vassals.
 This warrior nobility has traditionally married within their caste, not to individuals in strata below their own.

-A collection of tribes, each led by a noble, forms a confederation called amanokal, whose chieftain is elected from among the nobles by the tribal chiefs.
+A collection of tribes, each led by a noble, forms a confederation whose chieftain, the amănokal, is elected from among the nobles by the tribal chiefs.
 The chieftain is the overlord during times of war, and receives tribute and taxes from tribes as a sign of their submission to his authority.

 The vassal-herdsmen are the second free stratum within Tuareg society, occupying a position just below that of the nobles.
 They are known as ímɣad (Imghad, singular Amghid) in the Tuareg language.
 Although the vassals were free, they did not own camels but instead kept donkeys and herds of goats, sheep and oxen.
 They pastured and tended their own herds as well those owned by the nobles of the confederation.
 The vassal strata have traditionally paid an annual tiwse, or tribute to the nobles as a part of their status obligations, and hosted any noble who was traveling through their territory.

 In the late Medieval era, states Prasse, the previously existing weapon monopoly of the nobility broke down after regional wars took a heavy toll on the noble warrior strata, and thereafter the vassals carried weapons as well and were recruited as warriors.
 After the start of the French colonial rule, which deprived the nobles of their powers over war and taxation, the Tuaregs belonging to the noble strata disdained tending cattle and tilling the land, seeking instead soldiering or intellectual work.

 A semi-noble stratum of the Tuareg people has been the endogamous religious clerics, the marabouts (Tuareg: Ineslemen, a loan word that means Muslim in Arabic).
 After the adoption of Islam, they became integral to the Tuareg social structure.
-According to Norris (1976), this stratum of Muslim clerics has been a sacerdotal caste, which propagated Islam in North Africa and the Sahel between the 7th and the 17th centuries.
+According to Norris (1976), this stratum of Muslim clerics has been a sacerdotal caste, which propagated Islam in North Africa and the Sahel between the 7th and 17th centuries.
 Adherence to the faith was initially centered around this caste, but later spread to the wider Tuareg community.
 The marabouts have traditionally been the judges (qadi) and religious leaders (imam) of a Tuareg community.